mikealiende/Quantum-Blockchain/README.md

 - Concurrent (multi-threaded) network simulations for classical mining.
 - QAOA implementations to solve Max-Cut on a quantum simulator.
 - Integration of QAOA into a prototype quantum Proof-of-Work (“QBitCoin”).
-- Attack scenarios, performance analysis, and comparisons between classical and quantum PoW.
 - Scripts and modules organized by stage or functionality:
   - `Simple_Simulation/`
   - `Threads_Simulation/`
   - `Quantum_simulation/`
   - `QAOA/`
   - `Attack_Simulation/`
-  - etc.

-Adjust details in sections like Dependencies and Usage to match the exact scripts and libraries used.

 ## Repository Structure